-The last retirement benefit raise, or Cost of Living Adjustment (COLA), provided to KRS retirees took effect in July 2011 and continued through the 2011-2012 Fiscal Year.
+The last retirement benefit raise, or Cost of Living Adjustment (COLA), provided to KRS retirees took effect in July 2011.
 Although the COLA paid to retirees of Kentucky Retirement Systems comes from trust fund dollars and not the General Fund, the Kentucky General Assembly (and not the KRS Board of Trustees or the Governor) actually holds the authority to grant COLAs under Kentucky Revised Statute 61.691.

 In 2013 the General Assembly created a new law to govern how COLAs will be granted.
 Language included in Senate Bill 2 during the 2013 Regular Session says COLAs will only be granted in the future if the KRS Board determines that assets of the system are greater than 100% of the actuarial liabilities and legislation authorizes the use of surplus funds for the COLA; or the General Assembly fully prefunds the COLA or directs the payment of funds in the year the COLA is provided.